rackerlabs/docs-cloud-databases/apidocs/dev-guide/api-operations/ha.rst

 -  To delete a specified backup, see :ref:`delete-delete-backup-version-accountid-backups-backupid`.

+-  To create an HA instance from an existing replication setup, see :ref:`post-convert-replication-setup-to-ha-version-accountid-instances`.

 This section describes the operations that are supported for High Availability (HA) for Cloud Databases.